FlorianWilk/SpotMicroAI/README.md

 And here the Model with working Kinematics in a PyBullet-Simulation.

-The URDF Model is very basic and work in progress.
-Masses and Inertias are guesses and not correct.
-I will have to disassemble the Robot to have correct weights.
+Masses and Inertias of the URDF-Model are still not correct.
+There is also a Blender-File included which i used to create the STLs for the simulation.
+Of course you could also do some nice renderings with it! :)

 ### Quickstart